opeyemitechpro/devops-interview-q-and-a/docs/by-knowledge-area/ci-cd-automation.md

 ## Que 1 - How is AWS? {#ci-cd-multi-cloud-deploy1}

+This is Question 1 content, read it and click below for answer.

 ??? success "Answer"

     This is a multi-stage process focusing on artifact management and environment-specific deployment scripts.